Future Propulsion and Integration:

 Partial electrification through hybridisation, combing electric and thermal engines and energy sources, is an intermediate step offering extended degrees of freedom for optimising the aircraft performance and reducing fossil fuel consumption.
 Various concepts with different hybrid propulsion architectures can be envisaged.

 - A parallel hybrid-electric architecture could provide electric boosts from batteries to thermal engines during parts of the flight, allowing to optimise gas turbine performances throughout the mission profile, and in particular for cruise.

 - Electricity production on board the aircraft with turboelectric architecture opens the way to distributed electric propulsion, which allows to implement innovative propulsion integration to develop synergies with the airframe.

 - Blowing the wing to increase lift at low speed and optimise the wing size for cruise (e.g. NASA X-57);

 - Increasing effective by-pass ratio (BPR, which increases propulsive efficiency) and reducing individual propulsor diameter (this facilitates integration of propulsion with high BPR)

 - Boundary-layer-ingestion (BLI e.g. in CENTRELINE project)

-- Multiple variants may be envisaged mixing batteries and turbo-generators, leading to series hybrid architectures, which can be combined with the above mentioned integration of the propulsion system (e.g. batteries can be used to absorb peaks of energy demand or to power engines during some phases of the flight).
+- Multiple variants could be envisaged mixing batteries and turbo-generators, leading to series hybrid architectures, which can be combined with the above-mentioned integration of the propulsion system (e.g. batteries can be used to absorb energy demand peaks or to power engines during certain flight phases).